 Drive sales on autopilot with ecommerce-focused features

-Your Shopify checkout page is where customers complete their purchases and generate revenue for your business.
-It’s the final step ahead of the post-purchase stage, and it has to be built with your customer in mind to keep abandonment rates low.
+Your Shopify checkout page is where the ecommerce magic finally happens — customers complete their purchases and generate revenue for your business.
+It’s the final step before the post-purchase stage, and it must be built with your customer in mind to keep abandonment rates low.

 The best Shopify checkouts move customers to completion quickly and provide all expected payment options, such as Google Pay and Klarna.
-They also address final barriers to conversion (such as delivery estimates) and upsell to increase average order value.
+There, you also address final barriers to conversion (such as delivery estimates) and upsell to increase average order value.

-There are plenty more ways to customize your Shopify checkout flow.
-Join us below to learn all about them, plus expert tips, best practices, and apps for increasing sales in 2025.
+Following 2026 trends, such as AI and personalization, there are plenty of ways to create a custom Shopify checkout flow.
+In fact, Shopify has been making significant changes to its checkout functionality.
+Join us below to learn all about them, plus expert tips, best practices, and apps for increasing sales in 2026.

 Quick sign up | No credit card required